Guidelines for authors

 - For manuscripts that are suitable for peer review (see criteria above), the Managing Editor assigns a Reviewing Scientific Editor from the EMBO Press team based on topic and expertise.
 The Reviewing Editor is in charge of inviting reviewers and evaluating the quality of the reports.

-- Referee reports will remain anonymous unless the referees sign the reports, which they are welcome to do.
+- Referee reports will remain anonymous unless the referees sign the reports.
 Referee reports will be posted alongside the published article and/or preprint (‘Transparent Peer Review’).

 - Before the referee reports are sent to authors, they will be circulated in anonymized form to all referees such that referees can cross-comment on each other’s analysis.
 The resulting comments, if any, will be included in the reports forwarded to the authors and to the selected target journal.
 Review Commons does not allow ‘confidential comments to the editor’.